Spyroula/DisasterResponse_pipeline/README.md

 <a name="images"></a>
 ## Images

-1. This is an message example that a user can submit to test the performance of the trained Machine Learning model
+1. This is a message example that a user can submit to test the performance of the trained Machine Learning model

 ![Message Example](images/example_message_input.png)